kkkddder/BuildingNYC/README.md

 Private Land Owners
 OwnerName = 'JULIA KARTEN' OR 'I COHEN'

-We generated a pivot table (and chart) to explore ownership changes after Sandy, which was in 2012:
+In Excel we generated a pivot table (and chart) to explore ownership changes after Sandy, which was in 2012:

 Year	DEP	Housing Trust	Prol Props	DCAS		Build it back 2012	210		0				43		38